TN 10 (12-17)

-DI 33025.080 Using Videoconferencing Equipment to Conduct Hearings - Policy
+DI 33025.080 Using Video teleconferencing (VTC) Equipment to Conduct Hearings

-Disability hearing units with access to videoconferencing equipment may use that equipment to conduct disability hearings if all of the following conditions are met.
+Disability hearing units (DHU) with access to VTC equipment may use that equipment to conduct disability hearings if all of the following conditions are met:

-The claimant signs and returns a statement to the DHO prior to the hearing stating, “I know that I may have an in-person, face-to-face hearing and am voluntarily electing to have my disability hearing conducted via videoconferencing equipment.
-I understand that having my hearing conducted via videoconferencing equipment will not affect the outcome of my claim.”
+The beneficiary or recipient signs and returns a statement to the disability hearing officer (DHO) prior to the hearing stating, “I know that I may have an in-person hearing.
+I voluntarily elect to have my disability hearing conducted by video teleconferencing equipment.
+I understand that having my hearing conducted by video teleconferencing equipment will not affect the outcome of my claim.”

-The hearing follows the same format as traditional in-person, face-to-face hearings, e.g., the claimant, or his or her representative, has the right to review the record prior to the hearing, the claimant has the right to submit additional evidence, the claimant has a right to have a representative, and the claimant and any witnesses testify under oath.
-(These rights are set out in the initial determination notice sent to the claimant.)
+The hearing follows the same format as a traditional, in-person hearing.
+The beneficiary or recipient has the right to appoint a representative, review the record prior to the hearing, submit additional evidence, request assistance with obtaining additional evidence, present witnesses, and question any witnesses.
+(These rights are set out in the initial determination notice sent to the beneficiary or recipient).

-A DDS/DHU employee, contractor, or other personnel (as specified in your local business process) are at the remote site with the claimant to facilitate the disability hearing process, e.g. ensuring that the videoconferencing equipment is operating properly, operating facsimile machines, etc.
+A disability determination services (DDS) or DHU employee, contractor, or other personnel (as specified in your local business process), are at the remote site with the beneficiary or recipient to facilitate the disability hearing process, e.g., by ensuring that the VTC, facsimile machines, etc., are operating properly.

-The DHO should terminate any hearing conducted via videoconferencing equipment and schedule a face-to-face, in-person hearing if the DHO believes that he or she cannot effectively conduct the hearing, or believes that the claimant is not able to effectively present his or her claim because of the video format.
+The DHO should terminate any hearing conducted via VTC equipment and schedule an in-person hearing if the DHO believes that he or she cannot effectively conduct the hearing, or believes that the beneficiary or recipient is not able to present his or her claim effectively, due to the video format.